DavideRuzza/28BYJ-48_ULN2003_ArduinoLibrary/docs/AboutMotor.md

-# This is the documentation file of the library
+# Understenging the Stepper Motor

 In this file is described how to use the library and all its function.